MirAb-77/Mal-Vision-AI/README.md

-# 🧬💀 MALWAREVISION AI // CYBER DEFENSE GRID
+# 💀 MALWAREVISION AI

+## “Every file is a potential threat.
+Every prediction is a decision.”

 ## ⚡ Threat Intelligence | Malware Detection | SOC Simulation Engine ⚡